yapjoonsiong/tp/docs/DeveloperGuide.md

 ## Adding a grade to a module

-1. Prerequisites: module CS2040C exists
+1. Prerequisites: module CS2040C exists without any task/class/credit.
 2. Run the command: `/m cs2040c addgrade A`
 3. Expected:
     ```